 College Prep Biology, Biology Honors and Advanced Placement Biology classes are offered to a select group of freshmen that qualify.
 Families should have been notified in the acceptance letter if your child qualified for one of these courses.
 If a student did not qualify for any of the Biology sections for his/her freshman year, he/she will still complete the three years of science with the remaining three years at Fenwick.
 However, if he or she desires a fourth year of science, the student may enroll in a summer school science course at Fenwick.
 Biology, Chemistry, Physics and Environmental Science are all offered each summer.

 If your student did not qualify for Honors Math based on data from the entrance exam and you think he/she may qualify after completing more of their 8th grade math curriculum, students can take a placement test in May.
 All decisions are made by our Math Department chair, Roger Finnell.
 With over 40 years of experience, his assessment will be the most accurate determination of the appropriate math course for your student.
-The Math placement exam is Monday, May 16 at 3:15 p.m.
-To enroll for the exam, or if you have any questions, you may contact Mr. Roger Finnell at (email@example.com).
+The Math placement exam is Monday, May 21 at 3:15 p.m.
+Students should arrive at Fenwick, in the student cafeteria, before 3:15.
+To enroll for the exam, or if you have any questions, you may contact Mr. Roger Finnell at (firstname.lastname@example.org).

-Information on athletics and summer camps can be obtained by contacting the Athletic Department at (708) 386-0127 ext.
-343 and 314.
+Information on athletics and summer camps can be obtained by contacting the Athletic Department at (708) 948-0343 or (708) 948-0314.
 We also encourage each family to check out our Athletics section on our website.
 Tryouts for fall sports will most likely occur before school starts, so watch the calendar and our website for upcoming notices.

 There will be future mailings with the school calendar, reminders of upcoming events, and schedules.
 Typically, there is one per summer month.
 If you have not received any mailings by July, please contact Student Services to confirm your mailing address.

-At the Class of 2020 Parent Night, there will be an informational sheet for the North Side, South Side, and train station bus routes.
-In addition, this sheet will be included with our summer mailing.
+An information sheet on the Northside, Southside and Train Station bus routes will be included in the summer mailing.
 Fenwick offers school bus transportation from the Burlington Northern line (pick up in Riverside, drop-off in Berwyn) and the Union Pacific West line (pick up and drop off a Lake/Marian station in Oak Park).
 Our North Side bus route services students on the Northwest Side of Chicago, going as far north as Foster.
 Our South Side bus route services students on the Southwest Side of Chicago, going as far south as 63rd Street.

 There are no current events.